CTXz/stm32f1-picopwner/README.md

 ## Building and flashing the attack firmware onto the Pi Pico

-> If you wish to skip the build process and just flash the attack firmware onto your Pi Pico, you can download the pre-built `attack_v1.0.uf2` file from the [releases page](https://github.com/CTXz/stm32f1-picopwner/releases)
+> If you wish to skip the build process and just flash the attack firmware onto your Pi Pico, you can download the latest pre-built attack firmware from the [releases page](https://github.com/CTXz/stm32f1-picopwner/releases)

 Start out be entering the `attack` directory:
 ```bash